miller-28/luminara/test/README.md

 # Luminara Testing Environment

-This testing environment programmatically validates all Luminara features as they would be used in real React applications.
+This testing environment programmatically validates all Luminara features as they would be used in real JavaScript applications across all frameworks.

+> **🌐 Framework-Agnostic Testing**: While some tests simulate React-like patterns, Luminara works identically across React, Vue, Angular, Svelte, vanilla JavaScript, and any modern browser environment.

 ## 🧪 Test Structure